Stray animals at Indian airports

-Stray animals are common on the runways of Indian airports.
-These stray animals pose a major threat to air safety in most airports across the nation.
-According to the Airports Authority of India (AAI) officials, animals straying onto the runway are routine at many airports in India.
+Stray animals appear to be not uncommon on the runways of Indian airports.
+They can pose a major threat to air safety in most airports across the nation.
+According to the Airports Authority of India (AAI) officials, animals straying onto the runway can happen at many airports in India.

-The stray animals found in the runways of Indian airports include dogs, antelope, stray cows, jackals, snakes, and monkeys.
+Animals found in the runways of Indian airports include dogs, antelope, cows, jackals, snakes, cats, and monkeys.

 Incidents

 Ahmedabad

 In January 2018, a stray cow on the runway had caused chaos at Ahmedabad airport leading to two planes aborting their landings.
 The cow crept past security at a cargo gate at the Sardar Vallabhbhai Patel International Airport in Ahmedabad resulting in a cargo plane being diverted to Mumbai and delaying five domestic flights and several departures.
 It took over 90 minutes for the security personnel to clear the runway.

 Bangalore

 Stray dogs are a significant threat to air safety at the HAL Bangalore International Airport.
 On 27 March 2008, a Kingfisher Airlines aircraft hit a stray dog on the runway at the airport, resulting in the aircraft's landing gear collapsing.
 The aircraft skidded off the runway and its nose collapsed, and four passengers were injured.